Patent Attorney: Everything You Need to Know

 A strong patent attorney not only has great knowledge of the industry within which your company operates, but also knows how to clearly and concisely explain the intricacies of the law with you and create the application in such a way that it stands up against the scrutiny of other patent lawyers.

 If you need a patent attorney, you can post your job on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.